 Marine lake in many respects resembles extremely small sea.
 Accident in these small seawater microcosms has placed together occasional members of the extremely diverse marine life of Palau.
 Scientists, as usual, take the cosy role of spectators – they look how sea animals manage in these unusual conditions and try to learn something new from this.

 Marine lakes are a specialty of Palau – besides the Jellyfish Lake here are described Clear Lake, Goby Lake, Uet era Ngermeuangel and Uet era Ongael.
-In the whole world there are more than 200 marine lakes and some 70 of these unique formations are located in tiny part of the tiny Palau islands – in Rock Islands.
-Most other marine lakes are located in Philippines, Indonesia, Vietnam.
-In Palau marine lakes have formed in ancient Miocene reef which is permeated with caverns and fissures.
+In the whole world, there are more than 200 marine lakes and some 70 of these unique formations are located in a tiny part of the tiny Palau islands – in Rock Islands.
+Most other marine lakes are located in the Philippines, Indonesia, Vietnam.
+In Palau marine lakes have formed in an ancient Miocene reef which is permeated with caverns and fissures.